scottkuhl/csharp-web-development/src/chapters/introduction-and-setup/why-csharp.rst

 .. index:: !
 C#, csharp

-This course is an introduction to **C#** and the .NET framework.
-C# is a programming language developed by Microsoft and used in almost all of its products.
+This course is an introduction to **C#** and the .NET platform.
+C# is a programming language developed by Microsoft and used in many of its products.
 This course is designed for learners who are already familiar with at least one programming language.
 Thus, we'll move quickly through the syntax rules and procedural basics of the language (ie, how does one write a ``for`` loop in C#? a